kresimir07/IronhackFinalTennisCourtRentalSystem/README.md

 Admin-only areas are protected, so no one without the right permissions can access sensitive actions.

 REST API Structure Since this is a backend-focused project, I’ll be setting up a REST API that follows best practices:
-For each of our entities — Users, Courts, and Bookings—there’ll be routes to Create, Read, Update, and Delete.
+For each of our entities — Users, Courts, and Bookings—there’ll be routes to Create, Read, Update, and Delete.<br><br>
 For example:
-GET /courts to list available courts
+GET /courts to list available courts <br>
-POST /bookings to make a reservation
+POST /bookings to make a reservation <br>
-PUT /bookings/{id} to modify a booking
+PUT /bookings/{id} to modify a booking <br>
 DELETE /bookings/{id} to cancel a booking.
 ---
 ### WHY THIS PROJECT ?